 - Student will develop a portfolio of paintings and/or other comprehensive projects applying professional standards and practices.

 Attendance for all classes is mandatory.
 It represents 10% of your grade.
+Students are allowed two absences over the course of the semester.
+Excessive absences (more than 5 total) will affect your grade as follows.

 Absent more than 5 classes = Best grade is B